SurDno/SRP-Lite/README.md

 -------
 ### Stability improvements:
 - Fixed two rare crashes in Limansk during the Monolith ambush at the square. - Decane, InnerGround
+- Fixed a crash in Agroprom if Orest is displaced from his designated space restrictor: [error]Description : any vertex in patrol path [agr_stalker_leader_walk] is inaccessible for object [agr_stalker_base_leader]. - Decane
 - Fixed several crashes caused by the game attempting to alter the attitude of a non-existing squad, including a crash in the Red Forest if the player follows one of Strelok's helpers into the ambush at the Witch Circle when the ambush squad has already been killed: !
 [LUA][ERROR] ERROR: There is no squad [red_pursuit_bounty_hunters_squad_3] in sim_board. - Decane
 - Fixed a crash in the Garbage if the player receives a task with Wild Napr as its target while a squad registered to the Flea Market is in a combat/defense state: !
 [LUA][ERROR] ERROR: wrong target for storyline quest: logic@work5,gar_smart_terrain_6_3. - Decane
 - Fixed a crash upon entering the Garbage if the player took Yoga's task to kill Stringov, accepted Stringov's bribe, left Stringov alive, finished the task while Yoga was offline, and did not loot Stringov's stash: !
 [LUA][ERROR] ERROR: Unable to give treasure [gar_treasure_quest_smuggler_weapons] because inventory box is already in use by treasure [gar_treasure_quest_smuggler_weapons]. - Decane